nodemailer/nodemailer/README.md

 ```

 To, Cc and Bcc fields accept comma separated list of e-mails or an array of
-emails or an array of comma separated list of e-mails - use it as you like.
+e-mails or an array of comma separated list of e-mails - use it as you like.
 Formatting can be mixed.

 ```